mailpile/moggie/README.md

 weird issues.

 The data includes logs (in the subdirectory named `logs`) which may be useful for debugging.
+Be warned it may also leak your secrets if you increase the logging verbosity.
 There is also a `config.rc`.